vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 Mission.
 I then went to eWasteSF and dropped off CDs/DVDs, wires, and my old cellphone.
 I then went to Pakwan and placed an order at 2:52 PM.
 I waited outside the restaurant.
-When the order was ready, I headed back to thee 16th Street / Mission BART and headed home.
+When the order was ready, I headed back to the 16th Street / Mission BART and headed home.

 ### Evening trip for laundry